docker/docs/engine/security/trust/content_trust.md

 attached (Such as the Docker Hub or Docker Trusted Registry).
 Instructions for standing up a self hosted environment can be found [here](/engine/security/trust/deploying_notary/).

-Secondly to sign a Docker Image you will need a Deletegation's key pair.
-These can either be generated locally using `$ docker trust key generate`, generated by a certificate authity as discussed [here](/engine/security/trust/trust_delegation/#generating-delegation-keys).
+Secondly to sign a Docker Image you will need a delegation's key pair.
+These can either be generated locally using `$ docker trust key generate`, generated by a certificate authority as discussed [here](/engine/security/trust/trust_delegation/#generating-delegation-keys).
 Alternatively if you are using Docker Enterprise's Universal Control Plane, a user's [Client Bundle](ee/ucp/user-access/cli/#download-client-certificates)